 - Depending on your grill temp, you’re getting close to done in about 50 minutes.
 Use the tongs to wiggle the drumstick.
 Is the hip joint loose and moving easily?
 Your chicken is done.

-Modern-day Caveats: Alternate Barbecue Chicken Recipe Suggestions
+Modern-day Caveats: Alternate Chicken Recipe Suggestions

 Did I mention, never use lighter fluid?